We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 By combining these signals, teams can identify risks early.
 For example, a drop in usage or a spike in support tickets may indicate that a customer is struggling.
 Early detection allows teams to intervene before issues escalate into churn.

-With tools like Velaris, teams can build custom health scores tailored to different lifecycle stages.
+With tools like Velaris, a highly-rated CS software on G2, teams can build custom health scores tailored to different lifecycle stages.
 This makes it easier to prioritize accounts, track changes over time, and focus attention where it is needed most.

 Customer engagement is what sustains the relationship over time.
 It involves ongoing communication, relationship building, and ensuring that customers continue to see value as their needs evolve.

-Effective engagement is not just about frequency, but relevance.
+Effective engagement requires frequency as well as relevance.
 Teams need to tailor interactions based on customer goals, usage patterns, and lifecycle stage.
 This includes sharing best practices, providing guidance, and reinforcing the value of the product through meaningful conversations.

 Engagement also plays a key role in capturing feedback and understanding customer sentiment.
 By staying closely connected to customers, teams can continuously adapt their approach and ensure that the experience remains aligned with customer expectations.